brizinger/GoScrapey/README.md

 `scrapey https://www.google.com/` will download the images from google.com and place them in a default location (home directory).

 You can also use the -d (--directory) flag to place the images in another location.
+The -u flag will upload all images to an imgur album.

 Note: The tool needs a Client-ID, which it reads from a file (ID.txt) placed in the root of the project.
 You need to supply your own Client-ID, which could be retrieved from the official Imgur api if you are going to make changes or do not want to use the already build file.